peteroupc/peteroupc.github.io/bernsupp.md

 - For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).

 The consistency requirement ensures that the polynomials approach the target function without crossing each other.
 Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not mean that the scheme will ensure consistency.
-Examples of this fact are shown in the section "Schemes That Don't Work" later in this section.
+Examples of this fact are shown in the section "[**Schemes That Don't Work**](#Schemes_That_Don_t_Work)" later in this section.

 <a id=Approximation_Schemes></a>
 ### Approximation Schemes

 Take a factory function _f_(_&lambda;_), the function to simulate using flips of a coin with unknown probability of heads of _&lambda;_.
 The following are approximation schemes for _f_ if it belongs to one of certain classes of factory functions.
+It would be helpful to plot the desired function _f_ using a computer algebra system to see if it belongs to any of the classes of functions described below.

 In this section, **fbelow** and **fabove** mean the _k_<sup>th</sup> Bernstein coefficient for the lower or upper degree-_n_ polynomial, respectively, where _k_ is an integer in the interval \[0, _n_\].